Iryna-Holova/goit-algo-hw-07/README.md

 **Objective**: Implement a function to calculate the sum of all values in the BST.

-This task uses a pre-order traversal to accumulate all node values in the tree.
-After traversing the tree with the `traversal` method, the sum is calculated by iterating over the resulting nodes.
+This task uses a recursion to accumulate sum of all node values in the tree.
+Method `get_sum` performs recursive method `get_sum_of_nodes` and returns the result.

 ### Code Example